abbvie-external/OmicNavigatorExample/README.md

 but OmicNavigator is agnostic to how you perform your analysis.
 If you prefer, you could use Python or a GUI to perform the analysis, as long as you export the results.
-Also, the HTML produced by this Rmd is included as an external report in the final OmicNavigatory study package (note: including a report file is optional).
+Also, the HTML produced by this Rmd is included as an external report in the final OmicNavigator study package (note: including a report file is optional).

 * [`results/`](./results/) - The analysis results exported by
 [`analyze.Rmd`](./analyze.Rmd)